-Table 4 presents results for the second way of investigating how Trust and Fairness relate to cooperation preferences.
-We construct a measure of the "strength" of conditional cooperation by calculating the average contribution over all 11 conditional contributions per subject and we restrict our attention to Conditional cooperators who account for 70.2 percent of our sample.
-The approach presented in table 4 also serves to address a potential objection to the analysis in table 3.
-There, we compare the types Free rider and Conditional cooperator against a heterogeneous class of Other types.
-This residual category contains a large variety of patterns, some including very high contributions.
-This heterogeneity in the refrence category potentially blurs the results but we find that results are robust across the two approaches in tables 3 and 4.
+Table 3 presents results for the second way of investigating how Trust and Fairness relate to cooperation preferences.
+We construct a measure of the "strength" of conditional cooperation by calculating the average contribution over all 11 conditional contributions per subject and we restrict our attention to Conditional cooperators who account for 69 percent of our sample.
+The approach presented in table 3 also serves to address a potential objection to the analysis in table 2.
+There, we compare the type Conditional cooperator against a heterogeneous class of Other and Free rider types.
+This reference category contains a large variety of patterns, some including very high contributions.
+This heterogeneity in the reference category potentially blurs the results but we find that results are robust across the two approaches in tables 2 and 3.